-UPDATE: The 2016 Records Management and Mobile/Field Reporting upgrade allows for the information tracked by officers in special units to be shared more easily with all MPD personnel through a centralized system.
+The 2017 Records Management and Mobile/Field Reporting improvements continue to improve workflows and processes.
+This allows for information tracked by officers in special units to be disseminated more easily with all MPD personnel across the city through a centralized system.